robertsahlin/robertsahlincom/content/post/fast-flexible-data-pipelines-with-protobuf-schema-registry.md

 ---
 title: "Fast and flexible data pipelines with protobuf schema registry"
 date: 2019-05-31T7:50:33+01:00
-draft: true
+draft: false
 tags: ["DataHem", "Protobuf", "Apache Beam", "BigQuery", "Dataflow"]
 ---

-MatHem is growing quickly and so are the requirements for fast and reliable data pipelines.
+[MatHem](https://www.mathem.se/) is growing quickly and so are the requirements for fast and reliable data pipelines.
 Since I joined the company a little more than one year ago I've been developing an event streaming platform (named DataHem) to meet those requirements.

 # 1 Background
 Before jumping into the solution architecture, I thought I would give you some background from a business perspective that has influenced the design choices.